vineelko/patina/docs/src/dxe_core/dispatcher.md

 # Dispatcher

 This portion of the core deals with discovering and executing drivers found in firmware volumes as ordered by their dependencies.
-The Rust DXE Core dispatcher generally aligns with the requirements laid out in the UEFI Platform Initialization Spec for the [DXE Dispatcher](https://uefi.org/specs/PI/1.8A/V2_DXE_Dispatcher.html), with the exception of a priori file support.
+The Patina DXE Core dispatcher generally aligns with the requirements laid out in the UEFI Platform Initialization Spec for the [DXE Dispatcher](https://uefi.org/specs/PI/1.8A/V2_DXE_Dispatcher.html), with the exception of a priori file support.

 ## Dispatcher Initialization

-The dispatcher relies on the Rust DXE Core [Event](events.md) and [Protocol](protocol_database.md) services in order to locate and execute drivers.
+The dispatcher relies on the Patina DXE Core [Event](events.md) and [Protocol](protocol_database.md) services in order to locate and execute drivers.
 On initialization, the dispatcher registers an event notify callback on the [`EFI_FIRMWARE_VOLUME_BLOCK2_PROTOCOL`](https://uefi.org/specs/PI/1.8A/V3_Code_Definitions.html#firmware-volume-block2-protocol), which is produced for each firmware volume.
 This allows the dispatcher to interrogate the firmware volume and add any